 Hi, I’m Brad Merchant.
 I am the Pastor of Leadership Development at College Park Church in Indianapolis, Indiana.
-I enjoy spending time with my wife, reading, writing, and providing leadership to The Gospel Coalition Indianapolis Regional Chapter.
+I enjoy spending time with my wife, son, reading, writing, and providing leadership to The Gospel Coalition Indianapolis Regional Chapter.
 I am also a co-host of the Backseat Leadership Podcast.
 You can follow TGC Indy on Twitter and Facebook.

 The articles on my website are my “thoughts on life, theology, and books.”
 I add new content about 2–4 times per month and typically highlight resources I find helpful and that fellow Christians may also find helpful.
 To make sure you don’t miss new articles, you can subscribe by email.
 You can also follow me on Twitter.

 My beautiful wife, Clarissa, and I have been married since 2014.
 Our son, Haddon (named after Charles Haddon Spurgeon!), is one of the greatest joys of our lives.
-Here’s a picture of us from May of 2019:
+Here’s a picture of us from October of 2020:

 Here are a few of my favorite things:

 - Band: 1) John Mayer, 2) Josh Garrels, 3) Andrew Peterson

-- Hobby: 1) reading and writing, 2) spending time with thoughtful friends, 3) watching/playing basketball
+- Hobby: 1) reading and writing, 2) spending time with thoughtful friends, 3) watching/playing basketball, 4) enjoying nature

 - Drink: Dr. Pepper